VAT in Netherlands

 In addition, the below list provides detail on deduction rules for each type of expense:

-- Input VAT on hotel accommodation or restaurant meals is generally non-deductible.
+- Input VAT on hotel accommodation is deductible when it is used for business purposes.

 - Input VAT on conferences, fairs and exhibitions is 100% deductible provided the expense is incurred for business purposes by employees of the company (restaurant meals are excluded)